open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 CA_ARCHIVE="ca-hello-world"
 ```

-Let's asssume that we create a component based on a github source
+Let's asssume that we create a component based on a github source repository.
-repository.

 ### Creating a component archive

-First we create an empty component archive.
+First, we will create an empty component archive using the following command:

 <a href="https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_create_componentarchive.md">
 <pre>